-Research from Salesforce shows that customers expect consistent and intelligent experiences across every interaction or communication channel.
-75% of consumers expect a consistent experience wherever they engage with brands – be it through social media, mobile, or even in person and 64% of consumers expect companies to interact with them without delay.
-These numbers show that there is a necessity and clear value in creating personalised conversations with your customers that adapt to best fit their needs.
+Research from Salesforce shows that 75% of consumers expect a consistent experience wherever they engage with brands – be it through social media, mobile, or even in person.
+And 64% of consumers expect companies to interact with them without delay.

-Life sciences companies are experiencing an explosion in the volume of digital content produced.
-According to Accenture, 78% of marketeers in pharma and biotech say their organisation is producing a moderate to an enormous amount of digital content and assets, but only 13% of marketeers feel they are leveraging that content well.
-If you don’t have the right strategy or tools for all of your digital content across different platforms, it can be challenging to leverage content that is connected and will live up to customer’s expectations of personalised and real-time interactions.
+These expectations apply to all industries, including pharma.
+Our customers are also customers of companies like Amazon who have raised everyone’s expectations.
+So how are we in pharma doing?
+Well, according to Accenture, 78% of marketeers in pharma and biotech say their organisation is producing a moderate to an enormous amount of digital content and assets, but only 13% of marketeers feel they are leveraging that content well.
+That's a problem.
+If you don’t have the right strategy or tools, it can be challenging to activate your content and live up to customers' expectations.

 1. Know what your customers expect from you

-Firstly, it’s important to understand that driving your business impact is increasingly about improving your customer’s experiences.
-You need to consider their experiences beyond the product because, however brilliant your product is, how they feel about you and their interactions with you increasingly affect brand preference.
+Firstly, it’s important to understand that business results are driven by improving your customer’s experiences.
+You need to think beyond the product and see communications as less about pushing messages and more about providing services.
 Your customers want simple, connected, and focused experiences that address their needs.

 2. Learn the true value of DAM

-DAM isn’t just about organising the content that companies invest so heavily in.
-In order to create the experiences that will resonate well with your customers, it’s crucial that you don’t keep your content siloed in various tactics that serve as content repositories, or in actual content repositories within DAM.
-Instead, you need to leverage DAM to drive dynamic digital tools that both serve your strategic and tactical goals.
-The true value of DAM is demonstrated when you start to develop content with the intent to adapt to customers and channels – a way to do this is through modular content.
+DAM isn’t just about organising content but rather activating it.
+To create the experiences that will resonate well with your customers, it’s crucial that you don’t keep your content siloed in various tactics that serve as content repositories.
+Instead, leverage DAM to drive dynamic digital tools that both serve your strategic and tactical goals.
+The true value of DAM is demonstrated when you use it to adapt to customers and channels.

-Modular content is a form of structured content that is designed, created and delivered as discrete components within the content whole.
-Creating a content strategy that organises your content modularly, appropriately tagged in your DAM system, allows you to be able to change your customer experiences into an ongoing, interactive and personalised conversation.
+Modular content is designed, created and delivered as discrete components within the content whole.
+Creating a content strategy that organises your content modularly, appropriately tagged in your DAM system, allows you to respond to change customer in an ongoing, interactive and personalised way.

-An important thing to realise is that the concept of modular content doesn’t mean that you need to produce more content or build more expensive content.
-When you organise your content modularly, you’re building content as Lego pieces that you can take in and out as needed.
+Modular content works like Lego bricks.
 It allows you to be more flexible because your content can be arranged in a variety of ways to best suit the given conditions.
 And this doesn’t just apply to an email template or an eDetail slide – it applies to all your digital assets.
-In a sense it allows you to make existing content go further and do more than ever before across channels.
+In effect, it allows you to make existing content go further.
 It also can make it easier to approve and adapt content when needed for markets, or for a faster reaction time to new customer needs.

 Want to transform your digital content creation?